YakZhang/MigratePro/README.md

 ## Implementation

 We implement MigratePro in Python that supports Android apps.
 The experiments are based on Pixel 3 Emulators running Android 6.0.
-For detailed instructions on how to run MigratePro, please refer to `Code/Instruction.md'.

 ## Acknowledgement

-The code of exploration is partly insibired by Droidbot.
+The code of exploration is partly insbired by Droidbot.

 Li, Yuanchun, el al. ''Droidbot: a lightweight UI-guided test input generator for Android.''
 In Proceedings of the 39th International Conference on Software Engineeering Companion (ICSE-C'17).
 Buenos Aires, Argentina, 2017.